dorna-robotics/dorna2-python/README.md

 ```bash
 python setup.py install --force
 ```
-Notice that, on UNIX systems you need to use `sudo` prefix for admin privileges and installing the requirements.
+On UNIX systems you might need to use `sudo` prefix for admin privileges and installing the requirements.
 Depending on your Python setup environment, you might also call `python3` instead of `python`:
 ```bash
 sudo python3 setup.py install --force
 ```